TOILmodular/Elements/README.md

 1. Disconnect all CV inputs.
 2. Connect the note CV output of a well-calibrated keyboard interface or MIDI-CV converter to the V/OCT input.
+3. Set all attenuverters to their minimum position (7 o'clock), then hold the PLAY button for five seconds.
+This is the "secret handshake" to enter the calibration procedure.
+The exciter LED blinks to indicate that calibration is in progress.
-3. Connect a patch cable to the Frequency CV input.
-Leave the other end of the cable unplugged (this prevents the internal connection to +/- 1 semitone to be activated).
+4. Connect a patch cable to the 1V/OCT CV input.
-4. Hold both the polyphony and resonator type buttons for two seconds to enter the calibration procedure.
-The first LED will blink.
 5. Play a C2 note, or send a 1V voltage from your CV source.
-6. Press the polyphony button.
+6. Press the PLAY button.
 The second LED will blink.
 7. Play a C4 note, or send a 3V voltage from your CV source.
-8. Press the polyphony button.
+8. Press the PLAY button.
+9. To avoid entering the calibration mode by mistake, make sure that at least one attenuverter is moved to another position.